Patronum-Labs/nick-method/README.md

 Generates a raw execution transaction.

+### recoverRawTransaction(rawTransaction: string): RecoveredTransactionResult

+Recovers transaction details from a raw transaction string.

+- `rawTransaction`: The raw transaction data as a hexadecimal string.
+- Returns: An object containing the recovered transaction details.

-For detailed type definitions of `DeploymentConfig`, `DeploymentResult`, `TransactionConfig`, and `TransactionResult`, please refer to the source code or TypeScript definitions.
+For detailed type definitions of `DeploymentConfig`, `DeploymentResult`, `TransactionConfig`, `TransactionResult`, and `RecoveredTransactionResult`, please refer to the source code or TypeScript definitions.

 ## Contributing